deephaven/examples/cryptocurrency/README.md

 # Outcome

-Upon running the script in your Deephaven IDE the `results` table will be created.
+Upon running the script in your Deephaven IDE the `result` table will be created.

 This table can be sorted on the DateTime column to see new data streaming in.

 ![img](./crypto1.png)

-- **DateTime:** The date and time that coin value was updated.
-This will pull new data in every `secondsToSleep`.
-Only new data will be added to table, if the coin value did not change then no new data will populate.
+- **DateTime:** The date and time that the coin value was updated.
+Changes are queried every `secondsToSleep`.
+Only new data will be added to the table.
+If the coin value did not change then no new data will populate.
 - **Coins:** The name of the coin.
 - **prices:** refers to the current global volume-weighted average price of a coin traded on an active cryptoasset exchange as tracked by CoinGecko.
 - **market_caps:** is one of the metrics used to measure the relative size of a coin.
 Market Capitalization is calculated by multiplying Coin Price with Available Supply.